Bobby Rush: Energy

+Firearms

 Rush introduced Blair Holt's Firearm Licensing and Record of Sale Act of 2009 on January 6, 2009.
 The bill would require all owners of handguns and semiautomatic firearms to register for a federal firearms license.
 All sales of the subject firearms would have to go through a licensed dealer.
 It would also make it illegal not to register as an owner of a firearm.